 - Pour the liquid into the silicon mold or any container of your choice.

-- Let it cool at room temperature.
-After that, you can cover with plastic and transfer it to the fridge for at least 3 hours or overnight.
+- Let it cool to room temperature.
+After that, you can cover it with plastic and transfer it to the fridge for at least 3 hours or overnight.

 Hi Bonnie, I am adding the granules straight to the hot liquid.
 Just make sure they have all dissolved before removing the liquid from the heat.